gkyle/startrails/README.md

 #### Manually flag unwanted regions

 The streak detection model isn't perfect.
 We may need to manually flag additional streaks or other unwanted areas from images.
-When viewing a stacked image, Shift-Click will search for the input image containing the brightest pixels at that location.
-We flag an unwanted region by drawing a polygon (Right-Click points outlining the region).
+When viewing a stacked image, you can Shift-Click to search for the input image containing the brightest pixels at that location.
+You can then mark the unwanted region by drawing a polygon (Right-Click points outlining the region).
 The manually flagged region is indicated in blue.

 <img src="https://raw.githubusercontent.com/gkyle/startrails/refs/heads/main/docs/images/workflow_manually_flag_streaks.png" width="100%"/>